 To meet its ongoing commitment to provide cutting-edge patient care, the Department of Psychiatry and Psychology at Mayo Clinic is involved with multiple research projects, including:

 - Obsessive-compulsive disorder

-Educational opportunities are available in a variety of clinical settings including clinic-and hospital-based outpatient treatment programs, as well as in the consultation-liaison setting.
+Educational opportunities are available in a variety of clinical settings, including clinic- and hospital-based outpatient treatment programs and the consultation-liaison setting.